Harold-Anderson/acfo/src/content/post/a-simple-plan.md

 In fact, it is because there are several errors in the above model.
 Also, it would be more interesting to show the sales by month, rather than cumulative sales.

 So I’m offering $50 to the first person can model this correctly and defend your work without help on a video call with me.
 If you work for an F P & A company or are related to someone who is, you are not eligible.
 One attempt per person, so make sure your model is correct before talking to me.
+Here are some questions to ask yourself:

+- How many random variables are there?
+- What is the chance you get a decision from customer three in month five?
+- What is the chance you close customer three in month five?

 You don’t have to use Causal.
 Instead, you could do this for free in [RiskAmp Web](https://web.riskamp.com/about).
 Or maybe you want to use another FP & A tool.
 You may use any continuous distribution for the time-to-decision for each customer.
 Good luck!